 A willingness to learn

-Entrepreneurs don’t start out in the business world with all the knowledge and expertise needed to succeed.
+Success entrepreneurs don’t always naturally have an entrepreneur’s mindset.
+Most, start out in the business world not having all the knowledge and expertise needed to succeed.
 Not everyone automatically knows how to handle business finances or how to build a brand from scratch.
 Instead, they tend to be problem solvers who work hard to gain an education in specific subjects when they need to navigate a new problem.
 Don’t always find someone else to do the things that you don’t know how to do.
 Instead, educate yourself, so that you always know the ins and outs of your business.
 There are lots of business skill exercises and training resources available online.
 You won’t need to spend a fortune or waste time off-site to find solutions.